Galileo (Year 1)

 Welcome to the Year 1 class page, our class name is Galileo.

 Galileo was an Italian astronomer, physicist and engineer.
 He helped open the eyes of the world to a new way of thinking about the workings of our solar system and astronomy in general.

 At South Bank Primary, we use the Read Write Inc Phonics and Literacy scheme of learning.
-Children will read a book that is matched to their phonics level of ability.
-They will then use their phonic knowledge to write simple sentences about the story they have read.
+Children will read a book that is matched to their phonic level of ability.
+They will then use their phonic knowledge to write captions or simple sentences about the story they have read.

 PE will be on a Thursday this half term, please come to school on this day in your PE kit.

 As in Reception the children will enjoy a lot of outdoor learning opportunities.
 As the weather improves please could you ensure your child has sun cream applied before school and are provided with a sun hat for protection.

 Well done Galileo for trying your very best at our Sports Day this year!